 Pyramid Lake has a maximum capacity of 171,200 acre-feet and serves as an afterbay for Warne Powerplant and forebay for Castaic Powerplant.

 Angeles Tunnel Water from Pyramid Lake flows through the 30-foot diameter and 7.2 mile long Angeles Tunnel and generates power at Castaic Powerplant.

 Water from Pyramid Lake flows through Castaic Powerplant into Elderberry Forebay, also operated by LADWP, and it can be pumped back through the plant into Pyramid Lake.
 This type of operation is called pumped storage.
 Elderberry Forebay has a maximum storage capacity of 32,480 acre-feet and also provides submergence of the pump-generator units when the lake is at its lowest operating levels.
-Water from Elderberry Forebay is ultimately delivered to Castaic Lake.
-Castaic Dam and Lake, the terminal reservoir on the West Branch of the SWP, is located downstream of Elderberry Forebay and is therefore not part of the P-2426 FERC license.
-The lake has a storage capacity of 323,700 acre-feet and is located about 45 miles northwest of Los Angeles.
+Elderberry Forebay is at the southernmost end of the West Branch FERC license boundary.